fahidRM/F-D/ReadMe.md

 __Runtime__: [3 days]: Sat, 0ct 4th, 2025 10:15am  - Tue, Oct 7th, 2025 10:15am

+### RUNNING THIS SOLUTION

+- [Standalone]: For Data Exploration and Analysis kindly run all cells of the `exploration.ipynb` notebook

+The following steps are related:
+- [STEP 1]: Ensure you have `docker` installed and `docker-compose`.
+- [STEP 2]: Navigate to the sub-directory `<project-root>/duel-api`
+- [STEP 3]: Configure the `.env` file accordingly.
+This file has been filled for you, feel free to update it if you wish
+- [STEP 4]: Run `docker-compose up` via the terminal: This should set up the `postgresql database`, `pgAdmin` & `duel-api` services.
+- [STEP 5]: Navigate to the subdirectory `<project-root>/dispatcher-and-etl`
+- [STEP 6]: Configure the `.env` file accordingly.
+It is importannt that `DATA_FOLDER` points to the folder where the `JSON` files are stored while `QUARANTINE_FOLDER` points to a folder where JSON files may be moved to (ideally, it should be an empty directory, but not necessarily)
+- [STEP 7]: Ensure you have `python` and `pip3` installed and available in your `path`.
+- [STEP 8]: Run the command `pip3 install -r requirement.txt` to install all requirements
+- [STEP 9]: Run `python dispatcher.py` to run the dispatcher: This should scan all JSON file for structure and schema integrity
+- [STEP 10]: RUN `python pipeline.py` to run the ETL pipeline: This should transform the read files and store them in the `postgresql` database setup in [STEP 4] above
+- [STEP 11]: Using a browser, navigate to `http://localhost:3030` to access the dashboard
+- [STEP 12]: Access `http://localhost:3030/api` to access the API endpoints without the dashboatd

 ### SOME NOTES BEFORE YOU BEGIN

 #### Assumptions Made: